Pattaya: Thailand's Coastal Kaleidoscope - Sun, Sea, Spirit, and Surprise Nestled along the shimmering crescent of the Gulf of Thailan...

 and incredible feats.
 The complex also includes several other attractions:

-- Ripley's 4D Moving Theater:
+- Ripley's 4D Moving Theater: A multi-sensory motion simulator experience.

-A disorienting maze of mirrors and lights.
+- Ripley's Infinity Maze: A disorienting maze of mirrors and lights.

-A walk-through haunted house experience (not for the faint-hearted!).
+- Ripley's Haunted Adventure: A walk-through haunted house experience (not for

-Pose with lifelike wax figures of celebrities, historical figures, and
+- Louis Tussaud's Waxworks: Pose with lifelike wax figures of celebrities,

-- Khao Phra Tamnak (Buddha Hill
+- Khao Phra Tamnak (Buddha

-/ Pratumnak Hill): As mentioned in
+Hill / Pratumnak Hill):

+the viewpoint.
 At the summit, you'll find:

 - Wat Phra Khao Yai (Big